JamesOkemwa/JamesOkemwa/README.md

 - 👯 I’m looking to collaborate on ... open source
 - 💬 Ask me about ...
 Web Maps, GIS or any tech related stuff
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Dumbbells and code commits are meant to be pushed and pulled.
+I push barbells, dumbbells and code commits!